woodyk/optimus/README.md

 perl -wc bin/optimus.pl
 ```

-It should return the folowing.
+> **Note** It should return the following.
 If not please ensure that all the modules contained within file cpanfile are installed properly.

 ```
 bin/optimus.pl syntax OK